 FDMEE now has a full Oracle Data Integrator (ODI) backend installed by default.
 If you enter through “Workspace” you will see that not much has changed with the user interface.
-However, if you are an ODI developer, the screens that you are used to seeing in ODI Studio are not available.
+However, if you are an ODI or Oracle Data Integration developer, the screens that you are used to seeing in ODI Studio are not available.

 Oracle installs most ODI things now, that in the past were not a simple install such as the ODI agent and the necessary Windows services, within the Hyperion configuration process.
-But one thing that they still do not install by default is ODI Studio.
+One thing that they still do not install by default is ODI Studio.
+In this step-by-step FDMEE tutorial, we'll show you how to install ODI Studio.

 The good news is that the CAB files that they left in allow for the install of the Studio and connects nicely to the FDMEE backend.
 You will need to login to Workspace and open FDMEE to get the configuration information used to login to ODI.

 You will also have to know that the default password for ‘SUPERVISOR’ is ‘SUNOPSIS’, a reference to the company that Oracle acquired.
-Also needed would be the password for the relational that is the backend of FDMEE, which you may have to get from your DBA.
+You also need the password for the relational that is the backend of FDMEE, which you may have to get from your DBA.

 To get the configuration information, in FDMEE click the ‘Setup’ tab, select “System Settings” in the “Configure” section under “Tasks.”
 You might even want to select the ‘ODI’ option from the ‘Profile Type’ dropdown menu.